 Both GuideCX and Onboard use Zapier to integrate into your favorite tools, allowing you to easily pass data between both locations.
 GuideCX has also built integrations with a few of the most popular applications: Salesforce, Slack, Jira, and Hubspot.
 Onboard uses an API to also help you connect your tools.
 This means you have access to thousands of applications with either of these onboarding platforms.

 There are no ratings about integration for either platform, which means we can’t compare the ease of use for Zapier or API and other third-party applications.

 Comparing the industries of these reviewers, both GuideCX and Onboard have a high percentage of users working in the computer software and information technology and services industries.
 On the other hand, there are several categories that each of them seems to have more experience in.
 For example, while GuideCX has a lot of customers from automotive, telecommunications, and hospital and healthcare, Onboard has many from research, higher education, and real estate.

 While searching for an onboarding solution for your organization, you may want a platform that has experience in your industry.
 This could help you identify which features and tools you need in your field of expertise.

 GuideCX offers a demo and a free 14-day trial.
 Moving forward, they offer three pricing packages that all include the first four licenses: professional, premium, and enterprise.

-- Enterprise, $745/month, includes advanced time tracking, task-level resource management, unlimited contributors and guests, and custom options for use.
-Like the other two options, all internal, external, and third-party contributors are included.
+- Enterprise includes advanced time tracking, resource management, unlimited contributors and guests, and custom options for use.
+Like the other two packages, all internal, external, and third-party contributors are included.

 For pricing information, GuideCX encourages you to talk with their sales team.